hyperledger-labs/splice/cluster/README.md

 To build the required artifacts from your current local repo:

-1. Run `OVERWRITE_DOCKER_IMAGE=1 make docker-push -j` to push docker images to GCP.
+1. Run `make docker-push -j` to push docker images to GCP.
 You need to rerun this everytime you modify any of the images.
-   By default, this does **NOT** disable makefile caching.
-If that's what you want, you should instead run `make docker-push-force -j`.
+   Note that this does an incremental build.
+If things break, you can force a full rebuild by first running `make clean`.
 1. Run `make cluster/helm/build` to build the Helm charts.
 You will need to rerun this every time you modify the helm charts.

 The Pulumi script depends on the following env variables to be defined (e.g. by exporting them from your .envrc.private):